Oracle ASM is configured as part of an Oracle Flex Cluster installation within Oracle Grid Infrastructure to provide storage services.

 The Oracle ASM network can be configured during installation, or configured or modified after installation.

-About Oracle Flex ASM Cluster Configuration on Hub Nodes
+About Oracle Flex ASM Cluster Configuration on Cluster Nodes

-Oracle Flex ASM cluster Hub Nodes can be configured with the following characteristics:
+Oracle Flex ASM cluster nodes can be configured with the following characteristics:

-Are similar to prior release Oracle Grid Infrastructure cluster member nodes, as all servers configured with the Hub Node role are peers.
+Are similar to prior release Oracle Grid Infrastructure cluster member nodes, as all servers configured with the cluster node role are peers.

 Have direct connections to the Oracle ASM disks.

 Run an Oracle ASM Filter Driver, part of whose function is to provide cluster fencing security for the Oracle Flex ASM cluster.